typelevel/squants/README.md

 To use Squants in your SBT project you will need to add the following dependency to your build.

     "com.squants"  %% "squants"  % "0.3.3"

+This dependency format assumes you are using Scala 2.10, the only version for which Squants 0.3.3 is built.
+If you are using Scala 2.11, and wish to use Squants 0.3.3, use the following.

+    "com.squants"  % "squants_2.10"  % "0.3.3"

+Beginning with Squants 0.4.0-SNAPSHOT, both Scala 2.10 and 2.11 builds are available.
+Therefore, the following will work for both 2.10 and 2.11 based projects.

+    "com.squants"  %% "squants"  % "0.4.0-SNAPSHOT"

 To use Squants interactively in the Scala REPL, clone the git repo and run `sbt console`